react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/createStore.md

 createStore creates the default store for React Auth Kit.

-This store is like a Redux store, where every object and data is stored in.
+This store is like a Redux store, where every object and data is stored.

-## Type parameters
+## Type Parameters

 | Name | Description |
 | :------ | :------ |